octoml/tvm2onnx/README.md

 # tvm2onnx
-Convert pre-optimized-and-compiled TVM models to .onnx format for execution in ONNX Runtime.
+Use this tvm2onnx integration to convert pre-optimized-and-compiled TVM models to .onnx format for execution in ONNX Runtime.
+How this integration works at a high level is that it represents TVM optimizations in the form of a custom operator that ONNX Runtime can execute.

 ## Getting Started
 This project is designed to run in a docker container and integrate with Visual Studio Code.
 For